Weekly Mod: How to replace an iPhone 4 battery

 Have an out of warranty AT&T or Verizon iPhone 4 that's can't seem to hold a charge and wondering how to replace the battery DIY (do it yourself) style?
 Changing out batteries is a service we provide at PXLFIX on a regular basis, but it's actually a pretty simple repair and something most people with just a bit of technical know-how can perform.

-Disclaimer: As with any repair, iMore nor PXLFIX can be held responsible for any damage you may do to your device.
+Disclaimer: As with any repair, iMore can not be held responsible for any damage you may do to your device.
 It's also worth considering that opening up your device to perform any repair or modification can and will void your Apple warranty.
 If you don't feel comfortable opening your device, don't.
 With this specific repair, please take care not to puncture or bend the battery in any way as it could be a potential fire hazard.
 Use extreme care and caution when performing a repair on any device.

 What You need for a DIY battery swap

-PXLFIX recommends using only quality and genuine parts from a reputable supplier like eTech Parts.
+We recommendd using only quality and genuine parts from a reputable supplier like eTech Parts.
 They have the parts, tools, and all your other repair needs.

 How to remove the back of your iPhone 4